Cindy Campbell: Appearances

-Scary Movie
+Scary Movie (2000)

 Cindy is a high school student attending B. A. Corpse High School with her boyfriend Bobby Prinze.
 Their friends include Brenda Meeks, Buffy Gilmore, Ray Wilkins and Greg Phillipe.
 Despite being in a committed relationship with Bobby, the two of them still have not consummated their relationship.
 Following Drew Decker's death, it is revealed that one year prior, the six of them had accidentally ran over a man while drinking.
 While the man was unharmed, they did not notice and after accidentally knocking him unconscious, dumped his body at a pier.
-Later the same day, she notices Ghostface outside her classroom and a note on her desk telling her that "they know what she did last Halloween".
-After being attacked by Ghostface, she assumes that Bobby is the killer and gets him arrested.
+Later the same day, she notices a masked killer outside her classroom and a note on her desk telling her that "they know what she did last Halloween".
+After being attacked by the killer, she assumes that Bobby is the killer and gets him arrested.
 After the real killer calls her, she decides to invite her friends to keep each other safe.
 Thanks to Shorty, the small get-together turns into a party.
 After having sex with Bobby, it is revealed that he is gay and in a relationship with Ray.
 Despite killing Shorty, they reveal to her that they are copycats of the real killer who appears and kills both of them.
 After knocking him out, Cindy is taken to the police station where she realizes Doofy, Buffy's brother, is the killer.
 Despite running after him, Doofy manages to escape, leaving Cindy screaming in the middle of the street, only to get ran over by a car.

 Scary Movie 2

 One year after the events of the previous film, Cindy is attending college with Brenda, Shorty and Ray, despite all three of them having died in the previous film and the latter having tried to kill her.

+Cindy and her friends (including her new love interest Buddy) then are invited to an experiment on insomnia.
+Little did they know, it was an invite to a haunted house.
+Cindy then joins the house alongside her friends and meets the people that works for the house.

+After a long time, Cindy and her friends gets some paranormal encounters with the ghost that haunts the house.
+Eventually, the ghost is defeated and they leave the haunted house.
+Cindy and Buddy tries to make a healthy new relationship.
+But after Buddy realizes that the creepy butler Hanson that worked for the haunted house is alive, he runs away and is never seen again.
+Cindy gets desperate, only to have Hanson get ran over by a car.